section-engineering-education/engineering-education/content/articles/searching-and-sorting-techniques/index.md

 Step 6: Continue sorting the list until it is complete.

 #### 2) Bubble sort
-Bubble Sort is a basic sorting technique that t compares each adjacent element and swaps them when they're out of sequence.
+Bubble Sort is a basic sorting technique that compares each adjacent element and swaps them when they're out of sequence.

 Bubble sort works well with small sets of data.